weewx/weewx/docs_src/utilities/wee_import-config.md

 configuration file.
 Default values are provided for a number of options, meaning that if they are not listed in the import configuration file at all `wee_import` will pick sensible values.
-When the documentation below gives a "default value" this is the value that will be used if the option is omitted.
+When the documentation below gives a default value this is the value that will be used if the option is omitted.

 #### `source`{#import_config_source}